 These foods and drinks are special-occasion items to enjoy on occasion; perhaps once during the winter festivities.
 Dishes packed with sugar and fat are rich in calories and often devoid of true nutrients.
 Choose these foods less often and read on for tips on how to make them healthier!

-Pecan pie: Corn syrup, maple syrup, and white or brown sugars abound in a traditional pecan pie.
+Pecan Pie: corn syrup, maple syrup, and white or brown sugars abound in a traditional pecan pie.
 Lighten up the recipe by making your own and adding in whole wheat flour, oats, or honey rather than corn syrup.
-Better yet, opt to snack of pecan nuts on their own rather than in pie form.
+Better yet, opt to snack on pecan nuts on their own rather than in pie form.

 Meatballs: high in saturated fat and sodium, these tiny appetizers aren’t the heathiest pick.
 It is easy to eat ½ the plate as you chat at a party so if you love meatballs on the holidays, grab one or two and step away, filling your plate with other healthy options.

 Croissants: white flour and butter: the main ingredients you’ll find in these fluffy rolls.
 They are delicious but devoid of nutrition.
 If you do choose to indulge in the occasional croissant, choose a smaller variety or split a larger one with a friend as the size of the roll definitely makes a difference in caloric content.

 Coffee beverages: pumpkin spice, gingerbread, eggnog, and peppermint mochas and lattes pack calories, fat and sugar in every sip.
 For example, a 16-ounce peppermint mocha offers 440 calories and 15 grams of fat (even made with 2% milk!).
 For the occasional holiday coffee drink, ask for non-fat milk and a reduced portion of syrup.
 “One pump” or “1/2 pump” still offers the flavor you enjoy with less sugar.